sos-berlin/scheduler-cli-powershell/README.md

 * `PS > Get-JSTask -Enqueued | Stop-JSTask`
   * retrieves the list of scheduled tasks, i.e. tasks that are scheduled for later start.
 * `PS > $orders = ( Get-JSOrder -Directory /my_jobs -Recursive -Temporary | Suspend-JSOrder )`
-  * retrieves temporary ad hoc orders from the *my_jobs* directory and any subfolders with orders found being suspended.
+  * retrieves temporary ad hoc orders from the *my_jobs* directory and any sub-folders with orders found being suspended.
 The list of affected orders is returned.
 * `PS > $orders | Remove-JSOrder`
   * remove orders based on a list that has previously been retrieved.

+# Manage Log Output

+JobScheduler cmdlets consider verbosity and debug settings.

+* `PS > $VerbosePreference = "Continue"`
+    * This will cause verbose output to be created from cmdlets.
+* `PS > $VerbosePreference = "SilentlyContinue"`
+    * The verbosity level is reset.
+* `PS > $DebugPreference = "Continue"`
+    * This will cause debug output to be created from cmdlets.
+* `PS > $DebugPreference = "SilentlyContinue"`
+    * The debug level is reset.

 # Further Reading